The push to vote 'uncommitted' to Biden in Michigan exceeds goal

 The Michigan primary comes to a close just a day after Biden announced that a temporary cease-fire between Israel and Hamas could happen by Monday.

-"Our hope is that a long-overdue ceasefire agreement is reached as soon as humanly possible," said Listen to Michigan spokesperson and Democratic strategist Abbas Alawieh in a statement to NPR Monday night.
-But he stressed that the campaign's objective remains for the president to call for a permanent ceasefire publicly.
+"Our hope is that a long-overdue ceasefire agreement is reached as soon as humanly possible," Listen to Michigan spokesperson Alawieh said in a statement to NPR Monday night.
+But he stressed that the campaign's objective remains for the president to call for a permanent cease-fire publicly.

 For other organizers behind the campaign, Tuesday was not about electoral results.